NNDC 2023 Annual Conference

 Below is an outline of available sponsorship opportunities.
 All opportunities are tax-deductible as the NNDC is a registered 501 (c) (3) non-profit.

 This premier level sponsorship provides exclusive opportunities to engage with NNDC members.
 If you are looking to maximize your presence before, after, and during the conference while building close relationships with NNDC members, including leadership, this is the best option for you.

 This Sponsorship level provides high level branding awareness, a strong conference presence with three tickets included, and one poster during the poster session.
 The Silver Level works well for industry partners looking for an overall heightened conference presence who don’t need scheduled face-to-face time with NNDC leadership.

 This sponsorship level provides strong digital marketing presence along with an on-site presence and plenty of networking opportunities as conference participants.

 The NNDC staff is happy to work with you to create a sponsorship package that works for you and your team.
-To learn more about the above sponsorship levels, and to inquire about available packages and alternate opportunities please contact Shilpa Kharecha at [email protected].
+To learn more about the above sponsorship levels, and to inquire about available packages and alternate opportunities for future events, please contact Shilpa Kharecha at [email protected].